GiulioRossetti/ndlib/docs/reference/models/epidemics/SIR.rst

     iterations = model.iteration_bunch(200)

-.. [#] W. O. Kermack and A. McKendrick, “A Contribution to the Mathemat- ical Theory of Epidemics,” Proceedings of the Royal Society of London.
+.. [#] W. O. Kermack and A. McKendrick, “A Contribution to the Mathematical Theory of Epidemics,” Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character, vol. 115, no. 772, pp. 700–721, Aug.
 1927